-A $100 donation gets you one (1) entry ticket, with the raffle taking place after 300 tickets are sold.
+A $100 donation gets you one (1) entry ticket.
 We have the opportunity, if the response and demand exist, for future one of a kind guns to be raffled and raise funds for the Rexanna's Foundation sponsored Henicke Research Grant.
 The goal is to raise $50,000 by February 13, 2021.

 - Must be of legal age to purchase a gun in your state.

-- Tickets are numbered 1-300.
-All ticket numbers are randomly selected for the donors.
+- Orders place online will be mailed a copy of the ticket for the drawing.
 You will not be able to pick your number.
 You may purchase multiple tickets.

 - Winner will be posted on Rexanna's Foundation Facebook page and website.
 The Winner will also be contacted using the contact information supplied during ticket purchase.

 - No refunds.